 AVENTURA, Fla. — A baseball player for Nova Southeastern University faced a judge on Wednesday on aggravated battery charges.

-According to arrest documents, the attack happened just before 6 p.m.
-Clarke and his mother had entered the waiting room, and as his mother spoke with staff, Clarke got up from his chair and began beating one of the victims.
+According to an arrest report, the attack happened just before 6 p.m.
+Clarke and his mother had entered the waiting room, and as his mother spoke with staff, Clarke got up from his chair and began beating one of the victims, authorities said.

 A second person tried to intervene and Clarke allegedly punched that person in the face.
 Both victims sustained facial injuries.